milangritta/Minimalist-Location-Metonymy-Resolution/README.md

-# Vancouver Welcomes You!
+## Vancouver Welcomes You!
 Minimalist Location Metonymy Resolution

 Welcome to the home of the code and data accompanying the publication.

-> "Science is a wonderful thing if one does not have to earn one's living at it." -- Albert Einstein
 ---
 ## Python libraries requirements
 * keras - www.keras.io